leibatt/learnvis/docs/notes.md

 * title may specify which columns are "interesting"
 * map plot of (states, number) -> scatter plot
 * need a "hirearchical" test
+* exhibit data importer done. needs testing.
+Note: you need to easy_install thrift for this to work.

 #7/16/2013